matter-labs/era-contracts/docs/bridging/bridgehub/overview.md

 ### Limitations of custom base tokens in the current release

-zkSync Era uses ETH as a base token.
+ZKsync Era uses ETH as a base token.
 Upon creation of an ZKChain other chains may want to use their own custom base tokens.
 Note, that for the current release all the possible base tokens are whitelisted.
 The other limitation is that all the base tokens must be backed 1-1 on L1 as well as they are solely implemented with `L2BaseToken` contract.
 In other words:

 - No custom logic is allowed on L2 for base tokens
 - Base tokens can not be minted on L2 without being backed by the corresponding L1 amount.